wilsonrljr/sysidentpy/README.md

 - Website: https://sysidentpy.org

+# New Update!

+The update v0.1.6 added new methods for structure selection of NARMAX models: MetaMSS and AOLS.
+The MetaMSS algorithm is based on metaheuristics (check the paper [Meta-Model Structure Selection: Building Polynomial NARX Model for Regression and Classification](https://arxiv.org/abs/2109.09917) ) and the AOLS is based on the [Accelerated Orthogonal Least-Squares for Large-Scale Sparse Reconstruction](https://users.ece.utexas.edu/~hvikalo/pubs/DSPpaper2018.pdf).

+Check the examples of how to use it in the documentation page: http://sysidentpy.org/notebooks.html

 # Examples

 ## SysIdentPy now support NARX Neural Network and General estimators, e.g., sklearn estimators and Catboost.